ammanath/100DaysOfCode/DevelopmentJournal.md

 #### Sat, Jul 25, 20

 #### Fri, Jul 24, 20
+- [ ] Install Jenkins locally for monitoring
+- [ ] Flutter - Math App, UI of the answers
+- [ ] Corda example proj on IntelliJ

 #### Thu, Jul 23, 20
 - [x] Corda samples, started this, trying to see if I can do this with VSCode and not deploy IntelliJ